top of page

 Mount Yudono – The Future and Rebirth

-The sacred area of Mount Yudono is unique; there are no large temples or shrines.
+Mount Yudono is known as the mountain of the future, where people pray for rebirth and new beginnings.
+The sacred area of Mount Yudono is unique.
+There are no large temples or shrines.
 Instead, the object of worship here is a massive ginger-colored rock that spouts hot water.

 At the shrine, visitors take off their shoes and walk barefoot on the warm sacred rock, where hot spring water naturally flows from the mountain.
 This experience is said to wash away the past and welcome a new self, symbolizing spiritual rebirth.